sdss/lvmgort/docs/sphinx/getting-started.rst

 `gort` provides three levels of abstraction for accessing the LVM infrastructure:

-- The lowest level access is a :ref:`programmatic API <actor-programmatic>` to the individual actors that run in the LVM infrastructure.
+- The lowest level access is a :ref:`programmatic API <actor-programmatic>` to interact with the individual actors that run in the LVM infrastructure.
 - On top of that, `gort` defines a series of `.GortDeviceSet` and `.GortDevice` classes that expose specific :ref:`device functionality <device-sets>` that is of general use.
 These classes provide less comprehensive access to the actor devices, but encapsulate the main features that a user is likely to use, and allow to command multiple devices as one, e.g., to send all four telescopes to zenith.
 - The highest level part of `gort` provides the tools for unassisted observing, e.g., observing a tile.
 Ultimately, `gort` provides a robotic mode that takes care of all aspects of observing.